MurtajizMehdi/KingsLandingGame/README.md

-For info about the game, see "About"
+For info about game, see "About" section in code

 There are a few issues within the code that I am still working on.